monsdar/SLAPI/docs/sl_endpoints.md

 - `ligaData` contains identifiers (league, season, governing association, cross-table availability flags, etc.).
 - `matches[]` always covers the full season, mixing finished games (`result` string) with scheduled ones (`result`: `null`).
 There is no paging or date filtering server-side—clients must slice data themselves.
 - Team objects provide both display names (`teamname`, `teamnameSmall`) and identifiers (`teamPermanentId`, `seasonTeamId`, `clubId`), which is useful when correlating standings and schedules.
+- **Forfeited matches:** When a team forfeits (cannot play on short notice), the result is recorded as `"20:0"` or `"0:20"`.
+There is no explicit flag to indicate a forfeit—detection must be based on the score pattern.
+See the `/rest/match/id/{matchId}/matchInfo` section for more details.

 Source: [basketball-bund.net](https://www.basketball-bund.net/rest/competition/spielplan/id/48714)